michaelferrell/bare-bones/README.md

 How To Use
 ===========

+For in-depth documentation, head over to the [docs](http://michaelferrell.github.io/bares-bones/).

 Bare Bones uses CSS's flex property, giving you the ability of a flex item to alter its dimensions to consume the space around it.

 The grid system is comprised of a percent-based column layout, classes prefixed with .flex-c-.
 To ensure a cohesive layout, create a .flex-row class and embed as many columns as desired so long as they add up to 100.